-3 Description of the category of instrument
+3. Description of the category of instrument

-The basic components of a sphygmomanometer are a cuff and bladder that can be wrapped around a patient's limb, a manual system for applying and releasing pressure to the bladder, and a means of measuring and displaying the instantaneous pressure in the bladder.
+The basic components of a sphygmomanometer are a cuff that can be wrapped around a patient's limb, a pneumatic system for applying and releasing pressure in the bladder, and a means of measuring and displaying the instantaneous pressure in the bladder.